The overall divorce rate in the United States has decreased, with Washington DC having one of the lowest divorce rates in the country

 It is always advantageous to have an experienced divorce attorney by your side from start to finish for a more positive outcome.
 Any questions you may have regarding your divorce can be answered by your attorney.

 Getting divorced is expensive.
-But if you and your spouse can agree on everything, you can help control the cost by using the 3stepDivorce process.
+But if you and your spouse can agree on everything, you can help control the cost by using the online process.
 This service allows you to easily prepare all the required divorce papers online by answering various questions relevant to your situation (whether you have children or not).
-You'll have the opportunity to access support materials on a variety of topics, which is helpful in answering your questions about specific divorce situations, and your final documents will be ready to sign in a court-approved format.
-Most importantly, they walk you step-by-step through the whole process of filing your own District of Columbia divorce.
+Your final documents will be ready to sign in a court-approved format.
+Most importantly, they walk you step-by-step through the whole process of filing your own divorce in Washington, DC.

 Women's Institute for a Secure Retirement - (WISER)